RafatAiub/Product-Analysis-website-/README.md

-# Getting Started with Create React App
+# The live site link for this React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple Review site [Live Site](https://nimble-faun-182f51.netlify.app/).

+# The main focus on this project
+Markup : *Mainly use Routes for navigate pages
+         *Use Charts with rechart
+         *Use different custom hooks
+         *Different question answer are added in Blogs

 ## Available Scripts